Vivica A. Fox Confesses That 50 Cent Is Her ‘True Love’ To Wendy Williams

 A photo posted by Vivica A Fox (@msvfox) on

 It seems that part of Vivica A. Fox’s confession didn’t include removing some of the most insulting cracks at 50 Cent from her Instagram.
-There are still a few memes making fun of the rapper on her social media so if Vivica really wants to make amends with 50, maybe she should go ahead and pull those down.
+There are still a few memes making fun of the rapper on her social media, so if Vivica really wants to make amends with 50, maybe she should go ahead and pull those down.

 As for why they can’t be together, if 50 Cent really is Vivica’s true love as she said, maybe there’s even hope for a reconciliation.
-That probably wouldn’t happen any time soon though because Vivica also said that she was at that Knicks game with her current man.
+That probably wouldn’t happen anytime soon, though, because Vivica also said that she was at that Knicks game with her current man.

 The feud between Vivica A. Fox and 50 Cent has been ongoing for years.
 It’s one of the most entertaining social media battles between celebrities.
 So far, 50 Cent hasn’t mentioned that Vivica approached him at the Knicks game or that she tried to make amends.
-The ball is in his court and now we get to see if he stops taking shots at his former lover or if he goes even harder, knowing that she still isn’t over him.
+The ball is in his court, and now fans will get to see if he stops taking shots at his former lover or if he goes even harder knowing that she still isn’t over him.

 [Featured Image by Alberto E. Rodriguez/Getty Images]